Why Are People Ditching Hostinger? (And What to Use Instead)

 Starting Price: $2.99/month

-A2 Hosting's Turbo servers promise up to 20x faster page loads compared to standard shared hosting — and when I tested them, the speed difference was genuinely noticeable.
-Their focus on speed is the real deal at this price point.
-Plus, they run everything on 100% renewable energy, which is a nice bonus if that matters to you.
+A2 Hosting's Turbo servers claim up to 20x faster page loads compared to standard shared hosting — and in our tests, the real-world difference was noticeable.
+Their obsession with speed is genuinely unmatched at this price point.
+(Side note: A2 Hosting also has one of the greenest commitments in the industry, running on 100% renewable energy.
+Not the main reason to pick them, but worth knowing.)

 Why It Beats Hostinger